CharlietheCharlie/Tranger-ai/architecture.md

-# Tranger AI - Hybrid Vercel & AWS Architecture
+# Tranger - Hybrid Vercel & AWS Architecture

 This architecture is optimized for a "Side Project" budget while maintaining scalability.
 It leverages Vercel for the frontend/SSR and AWS for stateful serverless compute.